YavorGIvanov/sam.cpp/README.md

 ```
 Note: The optimal threads parameter ("-t") value should be manually selected based on the specific machine running the inference.

+Note: If you have problems with the Windows build, you can check [this issue](https://github.com/YavorGIvanov/sam.cpp/issues/8) for more details

 ## Downloading and converting the model checkpoints

 You can download a [model checkpoint](https://github.com/facebookresearch/segment-anything/tree/main#model-checkpoints) and convert it to `ggml` format using the script `convert-pth-to-ggml.py`: